flokleiser/IADMethods_Blog/docs/Lesson-4.md

     - Narratives (films or stories) can be used to reduce public anxiety of new technologies, stimulate desire in audiences, or also to warn of possible future events in the hopes of stimulating public action to prevent them from happening.

-???+ abstract "Kien M. 2023.
+??? abstract "Kien M. 2023.
 "Historically Informed HCI: Reflecting on Contemporary Technology through Anachronistic Fiction".
 In ACM Transactions on Computer-Human Interactions.
 29, 6."

     [kien.pdf](texts/week4/week4_kien.pdf)

     1) **What are the new terms in this text?
 How are they defined?
 Where do they come from?**

     - Anachronistic Fiction: How previous eras might have looked like if todays technology already existed.
+    - Counterfactual History: Imagining an alternative history to explore the ramifications/influences of technology.

     2) **Who are the authors?
 Where do they work?
 Who do they refer to?**